 If Not STI ETFs, What Then?

-We’re not saying that STI ETFs don’t have a place in your portfolio, but if you’re going to invest in something shouldn’t you understand what you’re getting into?
+I’m not saying that STI ETFs don’t have a place in your portfolio.

-You wouldn’t buy a TV just because the salesperson said it’s the “best one in the market”, right?
+After all, you wouldn’t buy a TV just because the salesperson said it’s the “best one in the market”… right?